 The only thing interesting for me about this match was the always entertaining Lana.

-The IIconics vs Beth Phoenix and Natalya, Jax and Tamina, and Bayley and Banks to win the titles
+The IIconics vs Beth Phoenix & Natalya, Nia Jax & Tamina & Bayley & Sasha Banks

 Eliminating Jax and Tamina, showcasing Phoenix and allowing the forgotten, opportunistic IIconics to sneak in and win the titles all made for a smart match that utilized its pieces to perfection and kept the audience engaged.